keboola/connection-docs/storage/tables/index.md

 - Result of inc import A2

-**Here we can see a significant change in the incremental load, the `_timestamp' column is updated for row id:5, this would not happen with for tables without native types**.
+**Here we can see a significant change in the incremental load, the `_timestamp` column is updated for row id:5, this would not happen

+for tables without native types**.

 |                                      |ID|NAME|SKU|VALUE|DATE| _timestamp     |